Gel Based Coolant Environmental FAQs

 What are the bag contents – i.e. the ‘gel’?

 The contents of the bags are >99% purified water with a small amount of what is known as a ‘Super Absorbent Polymer’ called Sodium Polyacrylate.
-This added substance absorbs 200-300 times its own weight in water to create a ‘gel’.
+This polymer swells to absorb 200-300 times its own weight in water to create a ‘gel’.

 What is Sodium Polyacrylate?
 Is it safe?

 It is a sodium salt of polyacrylic acid, used in many applications for its water absorption characteristics.
-It is most commonly known for its use in baby nappies to absorb moisture, but has many other applications.
+It is most commonly known for its use in baby nappies to absorb moisture, but has many other applications including in agricultural settings for water retention in soil.
 It is a safe and non-toxic substance.
 In our gel packs it is already fully hydrated, so does not pose any major risks through inhalation or ingestion.
 The gel contents are food safe.
 Copies of the COSHH assessment and MSDS are available on request.

 How do you dispose of the gel in your packs?